-Mitch and the team speak to groups, workplaces, clubs and schools to promote the SPEAK UP!
+Mitch and the team speak to community groups and workplaces to promote the SPEAK UP!
 Stay ChatTY message.
 Mitch shares his personal story and the far reaching impacts that suicide has on families and communities.

 SPEAK UP!
 Stay ChatTY shares key messages that’s it ok not to be ok, where to find help, and how we can help each other out in tough times.

 Speaking engagements can run from 30 minutes to an hour.
 There is no fee, but donations to help us continue our work are appreciated.

 We acknowledge that the subject of suicide may be difficult for many people.
 Mitch delivers his personal story with sensitivity, and in alignment with existing best practice guidelines for safe language.